-Note: Public demonstrations and protest marches (manifestaciones) are part of the political and cultural life in Madrid; citizens are exercising their right to assemble to express concern over economic, social and political challenges.
+Note: Public demonstrations and protest marches (manifestaciones) are part of Madrid's political and cultural life; citizens are exercising their right to assemble to express concern over economic, social and political challenges.
 While demonstrations are intended to be peaceful, on some occasions, pockets of violence break out.
 Thus, the U.S. Embassy provides information related to the dates, times and locations of these demonstrations.
-Students should to avoid these demonstrations or remain cautious if they need to visit a neighborhood where one is scheduled to occur.
+Students should avoid these demonstrations or remain cautious if they need to visit a neighborhood where one is scheduled to occur.